How To Use Filters in Modula

 You can add as many filters or no filters to an image.
 If you do not add a filter to an image then it will only appear in the ‘All’ filter on your website’s front-end view of your Modula gallery.

-As you can see, now when we click ‘portrait’ on the front-end of our website, Modula will only display the images that have been assigned with that filter respectively.
+As you can see, now when we click ‘sunflowers’ on the front-end of our website, Modula will only display the images that have been assigned with that filter respectively.

 How to add filters to multiple images (using the bulk edit option)